jimtonez/rhel-golden-image/README.md

 ### Ansible roles
 - [CIS Red Hat Enterprise Linux 9 Benchmark | Level 2 - Server](https://github.com/RedHatOfficial/ansible-role-rhel9-cis)

-A RHEL golden image should include all of the relevant baseline, security, and application (optional) specific configurations and packages necessary to be secure by design in production and development environments.
-The use of ansible playbooks allows for graular control over these configurations.
+A RHEL golden image consists of common baseline settings, security, and application (optional) specific configurations.
+Ansible playbooks can be used to manage these dependencies with granular control.

-### Playbook layering
+### Role layering
-Ansible playbooks enable consistant application of golden configurations throughout the lifecyle of the OS.
-There are three basic category of golden image ansible playbooks:
+Ansible playbooks contain roles that complete a specific automation function and provide consistant application of golden configurations throughout the lifecyle of the OS.
+There are three basic category of golden image ansible roles:

 Category | Description
 |:---|:-----
-baseline | basic configurations common to all endpoints on the network inlcuding ssh, sudoers, local groups, authorized keys, proxy settings, endpoint protection, and logging agents. security | OS accredidation and industry specific security configurations.
+baseline | organization specific configurations common to all endpoints on the network.
+These include ssh, sudoers, local groups, authorized keys, proxy settings, endpoint protection, and logging agents. security | OS accredidation and industry specific security configurations.
 For example, CIS, STIG, HIPAA, and other industry standard compliance automation and auditing tools. application | Application specific configurations that enable servers to join networks pre-packaged with functional components.
 Necessary for auto-scaling groups.

+At build time, golden image roles will have dependencies that require them to be applied in a specific order.
+Layering the roles can help resolve baseline dependencies before easing in security controls and application configurations.

 ```yaml
 # Example playbook that executes three roles in a sequence: